 Neuro Linguistic Programming (NLP) is aimed at enhancing the healing process by changing the conscious and subconscious beliefs of patients about themselves, their illnesses, and the world.
 These limiting beliefs are “reprogrammed” using a variety of techniques drawn from other disciplines including hypnotherapy and psychotherapy.

-Rose works with all sexual dysfunctions with individuals and couples of any sexual orientation.
 Sexual dysfunctions such as loss of desire, loss of interest in sex, erectile dysfunction, premature ejaculation, difficulty obtaining orgasm, pain during sexual activities and difficulty achieving penetration are all common problems in a relationship.

-Rose offers psychotherapy to understand more about what is troubling you right now.
+To understand more about what is troubling you right now.
 Together we identify what is preventing you from being the person you could be, relating to others and life challenges the way you want to.

 This sometimes means understanding more about how the past is continuing to influence you now in ways that are helpful and unhelpful.
 By making conscious choices about what learning from the past needs developing, updating or throwing in the bin you can change your present experience with others.
-Rose is an accredited full clinical psychotherapist.

 For more information about psychotherapy visit www.ukcp.org.uk